inaccel/apps/heflow-dev/README.md

 ![model](img/model.png)

-The call to `heflow.sklearn.log_model` produced two files.
+At the bottom, you can see that the call to `heflow.sklearn.log_model` produced two files.
 The first file, `MLmodel`, is a metadata file that tells MLflow how to load the model.
 The second file, `python_model.pkl`, is a serialized version of the encrypted logistic regression model that you trained.

 In this example, you can use this MLmodel format with MLflow to deploy a local gRPC server that can serve predictions.